 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 sudo dnf dnf all sudo dnf update

 Step 2.
 Installing Node.js.

-Install Yarn requires install Node.js on your server, now we install Node.js using following command:
+Install Yarn requires installing Node.js on your server, now we install Node.js using the following command:

 sudo dnf install @nodejs